|Apparently today is “National Watermelon Day”. I had today’s recipe all ready to publish, but I have the *perfect* recipe for watermelon day, so…

 Slice up watermelon, discarding rind.
 Chop watermelon flesh into 1″ cubes, placing into a large pot.
 Once all watermelon flesh and juice is collected in the pot, heat over medium, stirring and mashing frequently, until watermelon flesh has broken down into liquid.
 Remove from heat.

-Measure about 3.5 L / 14-15 cups / 120 oz of juice, reserve any remaining.
+Measure about 3.5 L / 14-15 cups / 120 oz of juice, reserve any remaining – you can drink it straight, or make cocktails from it!
 In large pot, combine measured watermelon juice (straining the seeds out as you measure!) with the sugar.
 Heat to almost boiling, stirring until sugar is dissolved.
 Remove from heat, cover with sanitized pot lid.

 Once mixture has cooled to room temperature, add acid blend and yeast nutrient.